Rescuing And Rehabilitating Injured Turtles

 Meet Some of Our Turtle Patients

-In its first six months of operation, the rescue centre treated twenty-three injured turtles.
-We performed seven full flipper amputations and successfully released eight turtles.
+In its first year of operation, the Rescue Centre treated thirty-five injured turtles.
+We successfully released fifteen turtles and some of our patients have been transferred to other rescue centres in the Maldives for continued rehabilitation.
 The average stay for the released turtle patients was forty-five days.
 We are currently looking for “forever homes” for one turtle patient.
-Eighteen of the rescued turtles were olive ridleys, four were hawksbill and one was a loggerhead turtle.
+Thirty of the rescued turtles were Olive ridleys, four were hawksbill and one was a loggerhead turtle.

 The rescuers usually name the turtles they find, so they are almost always named for a loved one (or the rescuers themselves).